saurvs/astro-rust/README.md

 * eccentric of the apparent orbit
 * radius vector
 * true anomaly
-* mean annual motion of the companion star from period of revolution
+* mean annual motion of the companion star
 * mean anomaly of the companion star

 **Asteroids**